ejparnell/server-browser-games/README.md

 /signin - Sign in to an account
 /signout - Sign out of an account

+Buy Cards
+    Buy Booster Packs
+        See all Booster Packs
+        See stats on Booster Packs
+            See high cards
+            See how many cards you have already from this pack Buy Decks
+        See all Decks
+        See stats on Decks
+            Indicate if you can build this deck without buying

+See Cards
+    See all cards
+    See your cards highlighted - quantity bubble
+    See cards you don't have greyed out
+        Button to buy booster pack that might have it

+Trade Cards
+    See available trades
+    Post a trade

+Deck Building
+    See all decks
+    See your decks
+    Build a deck

+Battle
+    Battle with a deck

 general actions
 As a user I want to sign up for an account
 As a user if I signed up for an account I want to be automatically signed in